Applying For a Marriage License

 Under Age 17

-- King County residents should call King County Superior Court, Family Court Section, 206-296-9390 for information on age waivers.
+- King County residents should call King County Superior Court, Family Court Section, 206-296-9390 for information.

 - There is no need to take divorce papers when applying for a marriage license.

 - A divorce must be final and filed before one can apply for a marriage license.
 For example, if a divorce is granted and the paperwork filed on a Tuesday, the couple must wait until Wednesday to file an application.

 - Under no circumstances may a person apply for a marriage license before they are divorced.

 - A Washington State marriage license is not valid for use outside of Washington State.

 - If you plan to marry in another state or country, you will need to apply for its marriage license and comply with their laws for getting married.

 - In order for your marriage to be recognized in Washington State as a lawful union, you must be married according to the laws governing the location at which you were married, including the completion and filing of permanent marriage records, and it cannot fall within the prohibited marriages listed in the Revised Code of Washington (external link).